Clean-CaDET/Y1-detectors-replication-package/README.md

 # Y1-detectors-replication-package

-This is a replication package for the paper "Automatic detection of Long Method and God Class code smells through neural source code embeddings," submitted for consideration in _Expert Systems with Applications_ journal.
+This repository contains the replication package for the paper "Automatic detection of Long Method and God Class code smells through neural source code embeddings," submitted for consideration in _Expert Systems with Applications_ journal.

 We used the MLCQ dataset in our experiments:
 _Madeyski, L. and Lewowski, T., 2020.
 MLCQ: Industry-relevant code smell data set.
 In Proceedings of the Evaluation and Assessment in Software Engineering (pp. 342-347)._,